Great Savannah Fire of 1820: Background

+The city's Christ Church, having been completed just fourteen years earlier, survived the fire and became an important meeting point.

 Throughout its history, the city of Savannah, Georgia, has experienced several major fires, the first of which occurred in 1737, just four years after the city was established.
 Additional fires occurred in 1741 and 1758.
 Following the latter, the Georgia General Assembly passed a law addressing fire safety in Savannah that banned wooden chimneys, required Savannah residents to own a ladder to assist in firefighting, and required a 15-person unit to be maintained to operate the city's fire engine as needed.
 At the time, firefighting activities in the city were overseen by the officials at Christ Church.
 Additional legislation from the city council banned the boiling of pitch, tar, and turpentine within city limits.
 Despite this, another fire occurred in 1796 that destroyed over 300 homes, about two-thirds of all those in the city, and was considered one of the worst in the United States's history at that point.
 However, this fire was the last in the city for the next 24 years.
 In the early 19th century, fears of another major fire coincided with Savannah's growth as a major lumber-exporting port city, and in 1818, a plot by some arsonists to burn a lumber yard was discovered, prompting an increase in fire patrolling.
 At the time, the city, with a population of about 7,000, had at least six hand-powered fire engines and several bucket brigades.